-Microphotography was first used in 1839 by John Benjamin Dancer, and microfilm saw military use in the Franco-Prussian War of 1870–71 as a means of allowing pigeons to carry dispatches in compressed form.
+Microphotography was first used as early as 1839 by John Benjamin Dancer using the daguerreotype process, and microphotography later saw military use in the Franco-Prussian War of 1870–71 as a means of allowing pigeons to carry dispatches in compressed form.

-Early microfilms (to the 1930s) were printed on nitrate film, which is explosive and flammable.
+Until the 1930s, nitrate film was used, which is explosive and flammable.
 From the late 1930s to the 1980s, microfilms were usually printed on a cellulose acetate base, which is prone to tears, vinegar syndrome, and redox blemishes.
 Preservation standard microfilms use the silver halide process, creating silver images in hard gelatin emulsion on a polyester base.
 With appropriate storage conditions, this film has a life expectancy of 500 years.

-Unlike digital media, the format requires no software to decode the data stored thereon, but the images are usually too small to read with the naked eye and requires magnification to be read.
+Unlike digital media, no software is required to decode the contents, but the images are usually too small to read with the naked eye and need to be magnified to be read.

 Sources / Resources